Archives In Brief 10 - Citing State archives

 An archives citation is different from a reference to a publication like a book.
 Archives are maintained in the order in which they were created and kept.
 An individual record item is catalogued as part of a record series that was created and maintained by an agency in the conduct of its business, reflecting its recordkeeping systems at the time.

 The method of citation described here results from recent changes to State Records' cataloguing practice and is the same as the method suggested by the National Archives of Australia.
-This advice supersedes previous State Records' advice on this topic.
-Please note in particular that the former 'stroke' reference numbers are no longer used.

 An archives citation identifies: